ktchan33GBC/WIP_team55_demo/README.md

 ## Brief Explanation
-The objective of this Project is to forecast the willingness of a travel insurance company's customer to purchase its insurance product.Dataset was downloaded from [kaggle](https://www.kaggle.com/tejashvi14/travel-insurance-prediction-data).
+This project's goal is to create a precise machine learning /neural network model to predict medical insurance premium by considering factors like age, BMI, no.of children, smokers….etc..Dataset was downloaded from [kaggle](https://www.kaggle.com/datasets/mirichoi0218/insurance).

 [Link to Github Repo](https://github.com/ktchan33GBC/WIP_team55_demo)

 The Project itself has theese following features :

+1. Overview
-1. Exploratory Data Analysis Overview
+2. Exploratory Data Analysis
-2. Prediction
+3. Using Linear Regression
+4. Prediction with ANN Model

 ## Technology Stacks :
 1. Streamlit Community Cloud for Deployment
 2. streamlit for web page creation
 3. Data processing packages / libraries such as Pandas, Numpy, seaborn , and etc.
-4. Machine Learning Model : sklearn, xgboost
+4. Machine /Deep Learning Model : sklearn, keras

 ## Project Workflow